WYSIWYG Web Builder

 Iron-containing sediment and surface films in a salt marsh channel in Netarts Bay.

-Bacteria in an metal-containing surface film (scanning electron micrograph by Dr. Randall W. Smith)
+Bacteria in an metal-containing surface film (scanning electron micrograph by Dr. Randal W. Smith)

 Primary Production and Detritus - The Basis of the Salt Marsh Food Web